+Note:

-e/ total cash received for deposit in the General Cash account.
+Total cash received for deposit in the General Cash account.

-f/ the amount that represents the difference between the amount of current year invoiced Accounts Receivable–Reimbursements sold and the amount received from the sale of the Accounts Receivable–Reimbursements.
+Amount that represents the difference between the amount of current year invoiced Accounts Receivable–Reimbursements sold and the amount received from the sale of those ARs.

-g/ the amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Reimbursements and the amount received from the sale of those accounts receivable.
+Amount that represents the difference between the amount of prior year invoiced Accounts Receivable–Reimbursements and the amount received from the sale of those ARs.

-h/ invoice amount of Accounts Receivable–Reimbursements that have been sold.
+Invoice amount of Accounts Receivable–Reimbursements that have been sold.

-Journal Entry for AR-Revenue or AR-Operating Revenue Sold:

-Debit:

-1110 General Cash i/

-8000 Revenue j/

-9892 Prior-Year Revenue Adjustments k/

-Credit:

-Accounts Receivable —Revenue l/

-Accounts Receivable —Operating Revenues l/
+Record Accounts Receivable- Revenue Sold